yevgeniyclaudio/winccpy/README.md

-Python2.7 implementation of transfering data wrom Siemens WINCC
+Python2.7 implementation of transfering data from Siemens WINCC